altexdim/sourcemod-plugin-gungame/README.txt

     * Enable hookusermessage after fix for https://bugs.alliedmods.net/show_bug.cgi?id=3817
     + Add sqlite and mysql support for top players stats
 	+ Add grenade warmup
-	* What is wrong with randon number generator?
+	* What is wrong with random number generator?
 GetRandomInt(0,12) give one the same value on server start even i use SetRandomSeed().
 	* And once again something wrong with top10.txt, not correctly calculated after player win.
 	  Last winner saved to place 10 even it has less wins than 10-th player from top10.(!!!)
 	  Temporary fix: insert gg_rebuild into server.cfg
 	* Colorize nick names in chat by red/blue color.
+	  Is it possible on CSS?
+(MessageSay2 or etc.)
 	* Colorize nick name on top left corner on gg win.
 	* Money are not removed on player kill, only on player spawn.
 	* Is there a sound if player is on last/nade level?